hellosunnyworld/subt_toolkit/README.md

 ## Visualization
 I recommend you to use rviz or the following tool to check the path encoded in rosbags.
 [visualization tool]: https://github.com/facontidavide/PlotJuggler
+## Current Issue
+Still need rigorous data to verify the results of computing path length and determining whether returning to the original point.
 ## Reference
 https://github.com/AtsushiSakai/rosbag_filter_gui
 https://github.com/tqdm/tqdm